RTEMS/rtems-docs/user/tracing/examples.rst

 .. code-block:: none

-  ../rtems/configure --target=sparc-rtems5 --prefix=/development/rtems/5 \
+  ../rtems/configure --target=sparc-rtems@rtems-ver-major@ --prefix=/development/rtems/5 \
   --enable-networking --enable-tests --enable-rtemsbsp=erc32 --enable-cxx

 The next two commands are used to link the fileio executable.The `-B` option signifies the use of the complete path to the required directory or file.
-Write the full path instead of the path file: `sparc-rtems5/erc32/lib/` in the following commands according to your installation.
+Write the full path instead of the path file: `sparc-rtems@rtems-ver-major@/erc32/lib/` in the following commands according to your installation.
 Also confirm the path of the fileio's executable and object files in the last line of the command according to your installation.

 .. code-block:: none

-  sparc-rtems5-gcc -Bsparc-rtems5/erc32/lib/ \
+  sparc-rtems@rtems-ver-major@-gcc -Bsparc-rtems@rtems-ver-major@/erc32/lib/ \
   -qrtems -mcpu=cypress -O2 -g -ffunction-sections \
   -fdata-sections -Wall -Wmissing-prototypes -Wimplicit-function-declaration \
   -Wstrict-prototypes -Wnested-externs -Wl,--gc-sections -mcpu=cypress \